 "That's a good way to kick off your year here, then.
 Because we're going to art right now," I pointed out.

 "I know.
 I saw my schedule.
 I have Art third period, then gym fourth period, then lunch fifth period and science sixth period then English seventh period and Spanish class eighth period."
 He told me.
 Did I mention he recited all of this to me without even looking at his schedule card, which I'm pretty sure he received like five minutes ago?

 "Oh, well then it doesn't seem like you have any other classes with me…except lunch, of course," I sighed, as I pushed open the doors of the art room.

 "Hmm…oh wow, this is really neat," he said, marveling at all of the pictures and paintings hung up all over the walls.
 The art room was a very, er…creative place.
 Not that I didn't like art or anything, it just always seemed to be more enjoyable to the people who were good at it.

 "Yeah, I like it in here," I said.
 "We don't have assigned seats in this class, so you can sit next to me if you want," I offered, leading him over to the table in the corner that I sat at, usually with these two seniors, Ashley and Corey.
 They were both AP students, so my work always looked more like a preschooler's scribble than usual next to their work.
-Ashley was a pretty red head that always had sort of a hippy-ish vibe to her wardrobe and Corey was a bit on the flamboyant side, but was one of those guys that would never admit that he was gay in a million years.
+Ashley was a pretty blonde girl that always had sort of a hippy-ish vibe to her wardrobe and Corey was a bit on the flamboyant side, but was one of those guys that would never admit that he was gay in a million years.